pytorch/botorch/docs/posteriors.md

 title: Posteriors
 ---

-A botorch `Posterior` object is a layer of abstraction that separates the specific model used from the evaluation (and subsequent optimization) of acquisition functions.
+A BoTorch `Posterior` object is a layer of abstraction that separates the specific model used from the evaluation (and subsequent optimization) of acquisition functions.
 In the simplest case, a posterior is a lightweight wrapper around an explicit distribution object from `torch.distributions` (or `gpytorch.distributions`).
-However, a botorch `Posterior` can be any distribution (even an implicit one), so long as one can sample from that distribution.
+However, a BoTorch `Posterior` can be any distribution (even an implicit one), so long as one can sample from that distribution.
 For example, a posterior could be represented implicitly by some base distribution mapped through some Neural Network.